-"I promise to uphold the Hagerstown Community College Honor System and to understand all written provisions pertaining to its application.
-As a member of the college community, I hold the qualities of honesty and integrity in highest regard and will not violate them nor tolerate those who do."
+"I promise to uphold the Hagerstown Community College Code of Student Conduct as outlined in the Student Handbook.
+As a member of the College community, I hold the qualities of honesty and integrity in the highest regard and will neither violate them nor tolerate those who do."

 Please note you are responsible for the policies in this book.
-Policy changes will be communicated to students using a variety of strategies: announcement, email, and posts on Moodle.
+Policy changes will be communicated to students using a variety of strategies: announcement, email, and posts on D2L.
 The Director of Nursing is responsible for distributing any changes in policy.

 Print Name

-Time rame

 Signature

 Date